Types of Chemical Reactions : Core Concepts

 Unlike synthesis reactions, decomposition reactions require energy to break the bonds present in the reactant.
 Reactions that require an input of energy are endothermic.
 A common example of a decomposition reaction is the decomposition of hydrogen peroxide.
 The decomposition of hydrogen peroxide results in water and oxygen gas.
 This is shown in the following equation:

-Single replacement Reaction
+Single replacement Reaction (Single displacement Reaction)

 In this equation, C replaces B in the reaction, and B is now a single element.
 A common example of a single replacement reaction is the reaction of Tin chloride and zinc.
 In the reaction, zinc replaces tin to form zinc chloride and tin as a single element.
 The chemical equation of this reaction is:

-Double replacement Reaction
+Double replacement Reaction (Double displacement Reaction)

 An example of a double-replacement reaction is the reaction between Lead nitrate and Potassium iodide.
 The lead cation and potassium cation switch places.

 Precipitation and neutralization are both double replacement reactions.
 These reactions both result in two completely new compounds through double replacement.
 A precipitation reaction occurs when two soluble compounds mix to form an insoluble solid.
 The solid that separates from the solution is called the precipitant.
-A classic example of a precipitation reaction is Silver nitrate’s reaction with Potassium chloride, which forms silver chloride, a white solid.
+A classic example of a precipitation reaction is silver nitrate’s reaction with potassium chloride, which forms silver chloride, a white solid.

 Acid Base Reactions